-expected gains.
+A key factor in determining the value of trade preferences is the preference margin, i.e. the difference between the preferential tariff rate and the MFN rate.
+All else equal, the larger the margin, the higher the expected gains.
 Given that there are administrative costs associated with requesting preferential treatment, some authors have suggested that there is actually a minimum level of preference margin that is needed for countries to ask for preferential treatment.
-Using data on trade between ACP countries and the EU, Francois et al. (2006) find that the minimum preferential tariff should be 4 - 4.5 percentage points lower than MFN tariffs for traders to request preferential treatment.
+Using data on trade between ACP countries and the EU, Francois et al. (2006) find that the minimum preferential treatment.
+Small preference margins will, in other than MFN tariffs for traders to request preferential treatment.
 Small preference margins will, in other words, reduce the value of preferences and, if they are too small, traders may not even apply for preferential treatment.

 When discussing the size of the preference margin, it is important to note that this has been reduced over time, a process often termed preference erosion.
 One cause of preference erosion may be the inclusion over time of more beneficiary countries, but a reason that certainly has been much more discussed is the lowering of MFN tariffs.
-Since the preference margin is measured against the MFN tariff, a reduction of this that is not accompanied by a reduction in the preferential rate will decrease the size of the margin.
+Since the preference margin is measured against the MFN tariff,4 a reduction of this that is not accompanied by a reduction in the preferential rate will decrease the size of the margin.
 Therefore, the fear among developing countries has often been that the value of trade preferences will be diminished by multilateral trade liberalization.
 For a discussion on preference erosion, see e.g. Francois et al. (2006), Alexandraki and Lankes (2004), Amiti and Romalis (2007) or Inama (2003).

 Whether or not preferences work in their stated goal of increasing developing countries' export earnings also depends on who captures the preference margin.
 While the idea is that this rent should accrue to the exporters, if importers are not faced with much competition, they may have the chance to influence prices and capture parts of the rent - see Olarreaga and Özden (2005) for a discussion.
-These authors also test the hypothesis for apparel trade under the US African Growth and Opportunity Act (AGOA), and find that higher concentration among importers leads to lower rents to the exporters.4
+These authors also test the hypothesis for apparel trade under the US African Growth and Opportunity Act (AGOA), and find that higher concentration among importers leads to lower rents to the exporters.5